tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 In that post, I started with the "hello, world" example provided in the `Async` module's [documentation](http://ruby-concurrency.github.io/concurrent-ruby/master/Concurrent/Async.html).
-I made some small tweaks to the example and added a `sleep` and printed the value instead of returning it.
+I made some small tweaks to the example, including adding a `sleep` and printing the string "hello, world" instead of returning it.
 This helped to make the effects of `async` versus `await` more obvious.

 In this post, I try to understand the usage of `Thread`s within the `Async` module.